harej/reports_bot/README.md

 [config.yml: read_default_file, remark on unpriv user]

+## Database

 [TODO: setup database]

 # Usage

 Reports bot's standard tasks are located in the `tasks/` directory.
+A `./run` script is provided to make things simple, assuming you've followed the standard setup procedure above.

 To run a task located at `tasks/foobar.py`:

     ./run foobar